Did you ever think vegan chocolate could tempt you as much as the ´real´ thing??

 Sourcing ethically, sourcing locally, and supporting other small businesses takes time and effort, but it’s worth it.
 I’m building a portfolio of suppliers gradually.

 The most important for me is my chocolate and cocoa.
-The majority of my dark chocolate, cocoa nibs and cocoa butter are from Chocolat Madagascar and are processed in Madagascar itself, giving a Raise-trade product which means skilled jobs are created in the country rather than just shipping a raw commodity.
+The majority of my dark chocolate, cocoa nibs and cocoa butter are from Chocolat Madagascar and are processed in Madagascar itself.
+This gives a Raise-trade product which means skilled jobs are created in the country rather than just shipping a raw commodity.
 Add in the fact that the chocolate is fantastic in both texture and flavour, and it’s the perfect match for Tempt!

 I ship in organic Piedmont Hazelnuts from a company I know in Italy too.
-There’s no challenge to the flavour or quality of a Piedmont Hazelnut, and it also means again that I’m confident there are no questionable labour practices in operation at source.
+There’s no challenge to the flavour or quality of a Piedmont Hazelnut.
+It also means again that I’m confident there are no questionable labour practices in operation at source.

 I’m also passionate about supporting local, and creating supportive, sustainable circular economies.
-Another key ingredient in our ‘Milkt’ chocolate is local organic oats which I source directly from Stringers farm just a few miles away from the chocolaterie.
+Another key ingredient in our ‘Milkt’ vegan chocolate is local organic oats.
+I source them directly from Stringers farm just a few miles away from the chocolaterie.
 The oats are beautiful, and make great porridge as well as chocolate!
 It helps to support a local business, and it also brings down the carbon footprint of our chocolate.

 I also recently discovered Yorkshire has its own sea salt, from Whitby!
 So now all our chocolate is made using local sea salt.
 Another great company, Whitby sea salt use solar and wind energy to dry the salt.
 There are plans for a Whitby sea salt bar, and of course Whitby sea salt caramels, and our Cashew Cocoa Nib Clusters get a little dusting of the salt to finish them off.